-Post Traumatic Stress Disorder (PTSD) is an anxiety disorder which can affect anyone at any age.
+Post Traumatic Stress Disorder (PTSD) is an anxiety disorder that can affect anyone at any age.
 The disorder is caused by a very stressful, frightening or distressing event.

 Older people, having lived for longer are more likely to have experienced a distressing event at some point in their lifetime, whether it be WWII, a serious accident, or most recently, the Covid-19 pandemic which required people over 65 to self-isolate for 12 weeks.